Frequently Asked Questions

 The Board of Directors can be found on our contact page.

 The Direct Give Contest will take place between September 3, 2019 until October 1, 2019 at 11:59pm.

 Why do we need a contest to drive donations?

 The Direct Give Contest is an annual event that encourages friendly competition to raise funds for CLIP.
-This is the fifth year that the contest has taken place.
 Since it started in 2010-2011, the participation rate has jumped from roughly 50% in the previous years to nearly 100%!
 The high participation rate allows us to keep the suggested donation amount low since the more families donate, the less each family needs to donate in order to keep the program afloat.
 The high participation rate is also a strong indication of the community’s commitment and support of the program.

 What are the prizes this year?

 We are trying something new this year in regards to prizes for the campaign.
 To help keep our money in the school where it is needed most, when a student’s family donates the minimum give amount per student, the student will get to choose a PRIZE to donate to their classroom from among a list of most needed teacher items.
 All students can receive a T-shirt this year.
 The T-shirt is no longer linked to participation in the DGC campaign.
 The top class at Meyerholz and top grade at Miller will receive a class party (Determined by criteria from our DGC chair Dominique Vincent (email@example.com) and her committee, watch for more details when the DGC campaign begins).

 What is the “CLIPCO Supporter’s Honor Roll”?